Martin Zielonka: Early life and education

 Zielonka was born on February 15, 1877, in Berlin, Germany, the son of David Zielonka and Bertha Sanger.
 Zielonka came to America with his parents when he was three and attended school in Cincinnati, Ohio.
 He graduated from the University of Cincinnati with an A.B. in 1899.
-He also finished an eight year course and graduated from Hebrew Union College that year, and his class there was the last to be ordained rabbis by Isaac Mayer Wise.
+He also finished an eight-year course and graduated from Hebrew Union College that year, and his class there was the last to be ordained rabbis by Isaac Mayer Wise.

 Career

 He served as rabbi of Congregation Rodef Sholom of Waco, Texas, from 1899 to 1900.
 He then became rabbi of Temple Mount Sinai in El Paso in 1900, serving as rabbi there until his death in 1938.
 He helped organize the El Paso Health League in 1905, the Memorial Park in 1920, and the College of the City of El Paso in 1915.
 He served as a director of the latter until 1920.
 In 1921, he organized and became chairman of B'nai B'rith work in Mexico.
 From 1922 to 1927, he was a chairman, with the rank of major, of the United States Officers Reserve Corps.
 He was also an executive committee member of the Central Conference of American Rabbis, and served as president of the Hebrew Union College Alumni Association from 1929 to 1931.

-Zielonka founded the Junior College, which later merged with the School of Mines, as well as the Associated Charities.
+Zielonka founded the Junior College, which later merged with the School of Mines, and the Associated Charities.
 He served a term as president of the B'nai B'rith Seventh District.
 In 1927, he was elected rabbi for life at Temple Mount Sinai.
 He researched the history of Mexican Jewry, published his research in the Publications of the American Jewish Historical Society, read a paper on the economic, cultural, and religious life of Mexican Jews before the Central Conference of American Rabbis in 1927, and possessed a library of Mexicana and histories of South American Inquisition, which his heirs donated to the American Jewish Historical Society upon his death.